istvanzk/rpicampy/README.md

 #### rpiconfig:	Implements the rpicampy configuration (read `rpiconfig.yaml`) and performs system checks.

 #### rpilogger:	Implements the custom logging for the rpicampy.

-### Auto-start as service

-#### rpicamsch.service.user: systemd user service unit, to be copied to /etc/systemd/user/rpicamsch.service

 ### Dependencies